CKCS 852 - Designing Accessible Word Documents

 Course Description

-Are you creating accessible digital documents?
-Do they meet the Accessibility for Ontarians with Disabilities Act (AODA)* standards that need to be fully implemented by 2025?
+Did you know that standards that meet the Accessibility for Ontarians with Disabilities Act (AODA) need to be fully implemented by 2025?

 Frequently Asked Questions